bonega/libtetris/README.md

-# tetris
+# Libtetris

-Example of a functional Tetris-library implemented in Clojure.
+Example of a Tetris-library implemented in Clojure.

 The core logic is completely functional.